 The Public Works Department encompasses all aspects of the municipal road network, utilities, water, sewer, waste transfer, and engineering.
 Public Works is also responsible for maintenance of municipal parks, greenspace, and recreation facilities.
-The Public Works Yard is located at 250 2nd St W in Vanderhoof.
+The Public Works Yard is located at 250 2nd Street West in Vanderhoof.

 Need to report an issue with water, sewer, roads, or garbage?